aws-solutions-library-samples/guidance-for-protein-language-esm-model-training-with-sagemaker-hyperpod/README.md

 ### Sample Cost Table

 The following table provides a sample cost breakdown for deploying this Guidance with the default parameters in the US East (N. Virginia) Region for one month.
-As of June, 2025 the costs for running this Guidance with the default settings in the US East (N. Virginia) `us-east-1` region are shown below for SLURM and EKS based clusters respectively:
+As of July, 2025 the costs for running this Guidance with the default settings in the US East (N. Virginia) `us-east-1` region are shown below for SLURM and EKS based clusters respectively:

-#### HyperPod with SLURM Infrastructure
+#### HyperPod cluster with SLURM Infrastructure

 | AWS service  |   Dimensions   |  Cost [USD] / month |
 | ----------- | --------------- | ------------ |